Right to Choose ADHD: What SENCOs Need to Know in 2026

 What the school can do is describe what is observed in the educational setting, identify what provision is already in place, and decide what additional support may be appropriate.
 This distinction between the clinical role and the educational role should be explained at the first contact.

 Step three: Gather formal school-based evidence.
-This means completing a teacher observation using a standardised instrument such as the Conners Teacher Rating Scale, reviewing existing attainment data, consulting with subject teachers about what they observe in class, and reviewing any existing provision mapping entries for the learner.
-This process should take no more than two weeks and should be completed before the review meeting, not during it.
+Complete a teacher observation using a standardised instrument, such as the Conners Teacher Rating Scale.
+Then review existing attainment data, ask subject teachers what they see in class, and check any existing provision mapping entries for the learner.
+This process should take no more than two weeks and should be finished before the review meeting, not during it.

 Step four: Share evidence objectively with the assessing clinician.
-If the RTC provider has not sought school observations, the SENCO can contact them directly to share the school's evidence.
-Most providers welcome this.
+With parent consent, if the RTC provider has not sought school observations, the SENCO can contact them directly to share the school's evidence.
 The aim is not to challenge the diagnosis but to ensure the clinician has the full picture, including what is working in school and what is not.
-This supports better clinical recommendations and reduces the risk of recommendations that do not reflect the educational context.
+This supports better clinical recommendations and reflects NICE's emphasis on school feedback after diagnosis (NICE, 2018).

-Step five: Implement recommended adjustments where appropriate and review in six weeks.
-If the diagnosis is confirmed and the report includes classroom recommendations, the SENCO should check which adjustments are already in place, which are new and appropriate, and which require further consideration.
+Step five: Put recommended adjustments in place where suitable and review them in six weeks.
+If the diagnosis is confirmed and the report includes classroom recommendations, the SENCO should check three things.
+Which adjustments are already in place, which are new and suitable, and which need more thought?

 A six-week review meeting with parents confirms what has been implemented and what impact it has had.
 This keeps the response aligned with the Assess, Plan, Do, Review cycle in the graduated approach and the SEND Code of Practice (2015).

 SENCO written records matter.
-Document every conversation, observation, rating-scale request, provider contact, adjustment, review date, and decision.
-If an EHCP request or complaint later follows, these records show that the school responded systematically rather than reactively.
+Record every conversation, observation, rating-scale request, provider contact, adjustment, review date, and decision.
+If an EHCP request or complaint comes later, these records show that the school responded in a planned way rather than reacting after the event.

-An EHCP decision depends on educational evidence: the learner's needs, the provision already tried, the impact of that provision, and whether the support required is beyond what a mainstream school can usually provide.
+An EHCP decision depends on educational evidence.
+This means the learner's needs, the provision already tried, and the impact of that provision.
+It also means whether the support required is beyond what a mainstream school can usually provide.

-The SEND Code of Practice (2015) sets a high bar for EHC needs assessments.
-Schools need to show significant and persistent difficulty despite quality first teaching, reasonable adjustments, and ordinarily available provision.
+The SEND Code of Practice says a local authority must conduct an EHC needs assessment when it considers that it may be necessary for special educational provision to be made through an EHC plan.
+Schools need to show that the learner has serious and ongoing difficulty.
+This must be despite quality first teaching, reasonable adjustments, and ordinarily available provision.

 A diagnosis helps explain need, but it does not replace the school evidence gathered through SEN Support.

-SENCOs need a calm way to explain this to families.
+SENCOs need a calm way to explain this to families and senior leaders.
 Try: "A diagnosis tells us about your child's neurological profile.
 An EHCP is about educational evidence: what the school has tried, what impact it has had, and whether the level of support needed is beyond what schools are typically funded to provide."
+If an RTC report says a provision is "required" but school triangulation shows no significant educational impact, record the recommendation, test whether it maps to observed barriers, and explain the school decision in writing.
+This is not dismissing the diagnosis; it is applying the SEND threshold.

 Then add: "We need to build that evidence base, and we want to do that with you."